spacetelescope/rad/CONTRIBUTING.rst

       and then open a pull request implementing your changes.
 However, we ask that you make those changes in your own pull request rather than asking a maintainer because that makes it harder to follow the history of who requested what changes.
-      Moreover, it separates you in the review process from your requested changes and places a maintainer as a middleman, which is not ideal.
+      Moreover, it separates you from your requested changes in the review process, which is not ideal.

 RAD Contribution Workflow
 *************************